MeebitsDAO/Aardvark/README.md

-# Aardvark
+# MeebitsDAO Ticket Draw
-The answer is 73
+The verified algorithm for choosing the winners.